nibralab/joomla-architecture/docs/FrontController/README.md

   - [zend/diactoros](https://github.com/zendframework/zend-diactoros)

 ## Routing

+> This is channel dependent.
+Output is a `ServerRequestInterface` instance.

 The job of the `Router` is to determine, which command has to be issued.
 It abstracts the input environment.